apache/incubator-gluten/docs/Velox.md

 Arrow home can be set as the same of Velox.
 Without -Darrow_home, arrow is cloned to toos/build/arrow_ep.
 You can specify the arrow home directory by -Darrow_home and then use -Dbuild_arrow to control arrow build or not.

 Refer to [build configurations](GlutenUsage.md) for the list of configurations used by mvn command.

+## Cluster mode

+hdfs support is still in progress for Velox backend.
+Refer to [issue 158](https://github.com/oap-project/gluten/issues/158).
+We haven't test the cluster mode.
+The issue is we have to manually install all dependency libraries on each worker node, currently no script available for this yet.
+The plan is to use conda env to build Velox and gluten.

+The script still use yarn to start the spark worker, but yarn is configured as single node only.
+Assumption is that all dependency libraries are installed into system so we needn't to set the LD_LIBRARY_PATH env.

 ## Test TPC-H on Gluten with Velox backend